Dental Risk Management: 3 Steps for Managing Risk in Your Dental Practice

 At a glance:

-- The main takeaway: Building a thorough risk management plan could be the key to taking your dental practice to the next level.
+- The main takeaway: Dental risk management is the key to taking your dental practice to the next level.

 - Not all risk is bad risk: Only unmanaged risk threatens the growth and stability of your practice, while calculated risk with appropriate planning can create great opportunities.